 This servant thought that he had all the time in the world to make whatever changes were necessary before his master returned.
 There was no sense of urgency.
 In 2 Peter 3.3-7, we find referenced another group of people who made that same mistake.

 Some were wondering, “Why do we have to get ready for the Day of Judgment?
 Where is His coming?
 Everything is as it has always been since the day of creation.”

 Through inspiration, Peter corrects their mistake.
 They make the mistake on purpose as they willfully forget.
 They had selective memory.
 What they failed to remember is that the world that God created in which we read of in Genesis 1, the word that was standing out of water and in the water, the world that then existed was flooded.

-When I go to Genesis chapters 6-9, I read about this catastrophic event that destroyed the world.
+When you go to Genesis chapters 6-9, you will read about this catastrophic event that destroyed the world known as the flood.
 These scoffers claimed that the world is currently in the same state it was in since the very beginning.
 That was not true.
 They willfully forgot about the flood.
 God destroyed the world by means of a global flood.
 That word that brought about the flood is the same word that promised that Christ would come again and the world would be destroyed. (v.
 7)

 Do you have a sense of urgency to get your life right with God?
 Do not be like Felix who said, “Go away for now; when I have a convenient time I will call for you.”
 (Acts 24.25).
 If you are not ready then perhaps it is because you do not see the urgency.